wesley-a-leung/Resources/README.md

 - Kotlin Resources compile in Kotlin 1.4

 ### Licensing
-- Most files are covered under `LICENSE.md`, with certain files being covered under a different license, which is stated at the top of the file with the license file also being provided in its folder
+- most files are covered under `LICENSE.md`, with certain files being covered under a different license, which are stated at the top of those files with the license files also being provided in its folder

 ### Style Guidelines
 - 79 character line limit unless the previous line contains the string